 - Optional: carrots sticks or cherry tomatoes for serving

 - Divide bell pepper strips, spinach, and a bit of pico de gallo to each muffin cup, top with shredded cheese.

-- Whisk up eggs, and pour about a ¼ cup into each muffin cup.
+- Whisk up eggs, and pour about a 1/4 cup into each muffin cup.
 I love using one of these egg beaters when I whisk eggs, so quick and easy!